 To increase measuring certainty, the TNC can run each probing process up to three times in sequence.
 Define the number of measurements in machine parameter Probe Settings > Configuration of probe behavior > Automatic mode: Multiple measurements with probe function.
-If the measured position values differ too greatly, the TNC outputs an error message (the limit value is defined in confidence range for multiple measurement).
+If the measured position values differ too greatly, the TNC outputs an error message (the limit value is defined in Confidence interval of multiple measurements).
 With multiple measurement it is possible to detect random errors, e.g. from contamination.